Learning to Aggregate Multi-Scale Context for Instance Segmentation in Remote Sensing Images: The Proposed Approach

 \subsection{Hierarchical Region of Interest Extractor}

 Most two-stage object detection and instance segmentation methods lack sufficient attention on the RoI extractor, which may cause severe information loss since only a single scale is considered.
-The original of this design is to enable large proposals to benefit from low-level features that capture higher localization accuracy, while small proposals can obtain more contextual information due to the larger receptive field of high-level features.
-We argue that this hard assignment strategy may not be suitable for all proposals.
-Recent works \cite{liu2018path,rossi2021novel} also prove that simply computing the sum of RoI features cropped from all layers achieves slightly better performance.
+The original purpose of this design is to enable large proposals to benefit from low-level features that capture higher localization accuracy, while small proposals can obtain more contextual information due to the larger receptive field of high-level features.
+We argue that such a hard assignment strategy may not be suitable for all proposals.
+Recent works \cite{liu2018path,rossi2021novel} also proved that simply computing the sum of RoI features cropped from all layers achieves slightly better performance, indicating that leveraging multi-scale features might alleviate the information loss.

-In this work, we further deal with this problem by proposing hierarchical region of interest extractor (HRoIE) to perform task-specific RoI feature fusion for each instance.
+In this work, we further deal with this problem by proposing hierarchical region of interest extractor (HRoIE) to perform task-specific hierarchical feature fusion for each instance.
 This module is inserted after SCP as displayed in Fig.~\ref{fig:3}~(c).
 Our hypothesis is that humans can easily perform object detection and segmentation because they focalize their attention on objects in a hierarchical manner.
 For example, when a person tries to classify an object, he or she would look at the object itself at first.
 If the object's appearance is not discriminative, the person would gradually look at the surrounding things to gain better information.
-On the opposite, when segmenting an object at pixel level, a human would look at the whole object to have a comprehensive understanding of its shape, and then zoom in repeatedly to obtain more detailed boundary information for accurate segmentation.
-We implement the idea above by cropping the features of proposals $R_i$ from all feature pyramid levels in $Q_i$ using RoIAlign \cite{he2017mask}, and utilize several attention blocks to fuse the features adaptively per instance and task.
+On the opposite, when segmenting an object at pixel level, a human would look at the whole object to have a comprehensive understanding of its shape, and then zoom in to obtain detailed boundary information for accurate segmentation.
+We implement the idea above by cropping the features of proposals $R_i$ from all feature pyramid levels in $Q_i$ using RoIAlign \cite{he2017mask}, and utilize several attention blocks to fuse the features hierarchically and adaptively per instance and task.
 As shown in Fig.~\ref{fig:6}, for each task, the RoI features are initialized from an empty matrix and combined with features from different levels in a hierarchical manner by